 While they were rehearsing Names and Nicknames, Martha Henry remembers Jamie sitting there seemingly asleep but she came back “early from lunch one day to find him alone in the rehearsal hall and he was tossing this big doll we had up in the air catching it swinging it around and smashing its head into a wall.
 I thought maybe I should go and then I realized he wouldn’t care….
 John was the boss of course — John and Jamie had known each other for years.
 John had this curiosity and passion — he would just throw the play up in the air and look at how it fell.”*

 A group of children from Hirsch’s children’s theatre including the daughters of conductor Victor Feldbrill formed the chorus.
 Heath Lamberts told David Ferry: “there was no improv.
-We would just do what we thought was appropriate but if it wasn’t appropriate John [John Hirsch that is] would tweak…” My father recalled “John would take the work of the actors and would work it in such detail until they come up with a fantastic image.*
+We would just do what we thought was appropriate but if it wasn’t appropriate John [John Hirsch that is] would tweak…” My father recalled “John would take the work of the actors and would work it in such detail until he’d come up with a fantastic image.*

 Names & Nicknames takes place in the pastoral and idyllic community of Brocksden circa 1900.